soumali28/Personal-Site/README.md

 # Personal-Site
-This is a personal site.
-Trying to make it mobile responsive
+This is my portfolio website.